Table of Contents

 Use A Macro Lens

 Fine art flower photography uses many creative techniques that require getting close to the subject.
 It’s not enough to just have a wide aperture; you also need a short minimum focusing distance which is the closest distance you can get to the subject and still focus.
 Macro lenses are the best lenses for flower photography because they provide the most flexibility in aperture and focusing distance, allowing you to adjust from a wide shot to a macro shot without switching lenses.
-A true Macro lens will also have magnification which gives the appearance of being closer without actually getting closer.
+A true macro lens will also have magnification which gives the appearance of being closer without actually getting closer.

 Telephoto Lenses Are The Unsung Hero

 Why would I send a telephoto lens to do a macro lens job?
-When you’re shooting outdoor flowers, getting closer isn’t always an option, such as for those located in water or off the hiking trail (be a responsible hiker and don’t leave the trail!).
+When you’re shooting outdoor flowers, getting closer isn’t always an option, such as for those located in the water or off the hiking trail (be a responsible hiker and don’t leave the trail!).
 Unless you want to go swimming, you’re going to need a telephoto lens to capture water lilies or any other flower that may be inaccessible.
 Bugs are also easily frightened so you’re going to have more luck capturing insects with a lens that allows a tight shot from afar.

 Someone once told me if you don’t like your photos, you’re probably not close enough.
 Shooting close up in flower photography eliminates a distracting background and highlights the gorgeous details of a flower.
 Frame the shot just tight enough to photograph the whole bloom, or get even closer to show off the details of the pedals, the pistil, or the stamen.
 The pistil is the female organ of the flower and the most prominent part of the center, the stamen is the male organ which includes the stalk that produces pollen.
 When I said everything you need to know, you didn’t know I was going to get scientific did you?